joeycrz/droneObjScript/README.md

 # droneObjScript
-Python script to run on our drone's nano
+Python script to run on our drone's Jetson Nano